hmc-cs-131/cs131-course-notes/markdown/lec14.md

 Type checking involves analyzing expressions, statements, and their interactions to ensure type compatibility, type inference, and type consistency.
 It helps identify type errors and enforce the correct usage of types in the program.

 By understanding type systems, typing rules, and type checking, we can reason about the correctness, behavior, and safety of programs.
 Types provide a powerful tool for catching errors, enabling efficient code generation, and ensuring the proper interpretation of data.

-## Conclusion

-Types are a fundamental concept in programming languages that provide structure, interpretation, and restrictions on data.
-They enable the detection of type conflicts, support efficient code generation, and enforce proper data manipulation.
-Understanding types, type systems, and type checking is essential for writing well-typed and reliable programs.